 The Secret is in the Tips

-thingCHARGER will ship with Apple 30-pin, Micro-USB and Mini-USB tips with Apple Lightning as a $9 optional extra.
+thingCHARGER will ship with a Micro-USB tip, the older Apple 30-pin on request and new Apple Lightning as an optional extra.
 If you have different devices which use different tips you can either just switch tips in seconds (they store neatly in the back) or plug 2 or 3 thingCHARGERs together to charge several different devices at once.

 There's over a billion (yes, one billion) devices on the planet that can charge with thingCHARGER.
 (At the foot of this page we have a rather long list of just some of the models.)

-If you choose to support us and want to charge any of the newer Apple devices please add $9 to your contribution for each Lightning Tip you'd like.
+If you choose to support us and want to charge any of the newer Apple devices, you’ll need a Lightning Tip.
+Just add the number of tips you’ll need when asked during checkout.

-(We hate charging extra for Lighting, but we have to — see below).
+(We hate charging extra for Lightning, but we have to — see below).

 We couldn't agree more.
 Let's be honest.
 There are countless powerstrips out there, and even more chargers.
 A few even have interesting designs.
 But something cool surrounded by a mess of wires doesn't look cool.
 It just looks messy.